 In the event that a splash or needle stick injury occurs, you must immediately tell the health care facility contact person, and the Placements Office.
-An incident form MUST be completed at the health care facility and the USQ incident form (found on your Clinical Course Study Desk) must be completed and sent to your course examiner.
+An incident form MUST be completed at the health care facility and the USQ incident form (found on the NUR:PPHub) must be completed and sent to your course examiner.
 In the event of an adverse incident occurring while you are on placement, please comply with the Facilities WH&S policies.